 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Horses weigh at least 500 kilograms, they have legs that are supported by fetlocks the size of a human ankle, and in jumps racing, they’re forced to run around dirt tracks at speeds of nearly 50 kilometres per hour and jump over hurdles up to 1 metre high while carrying people on their backs.
+Horses weigh around 500 kilograms, and their legs are supported by fetlocks the size of a human ankle.
+In jumps racing, they’re forced to run around tracks at speeds of nearly 50 kilometres per hour and jump over hurdles up to 1 metre high while carrying people on their backs.

-Horses used for racing are the victims of an industry that's rife with drug abuse, injuries, and deaths.
+Horses used for racing are victims of an industry rife with drug abuse, injury, and death.

 Every racing season sees more horse deaths.
-Former President of the Australian Jumps Racing Association Rodney Rae has even admitted to the dangers associated with the “sport”, stating, “For as long as jumps racing has been around there have been fatalities."
-Since 2009, more than 66 horses have died as a result of Australian jumps racing.
+Former president of the Australian Jumps Racing Association Rodney Rae has even admitted to the dangers associated with the “sport”, stating, “For as long as jumps racing has been around, there have been fatalities.”

-Please take a few minutes to use the form below to urge Victorian Minister for Racing Martin Pakula to ban jumps racing immediately.
+Please take a few minutes to use the form below to urge Victoria’s Minister for Racing Martin Pakula to ban jumps racing immediately.

-Even a message that’s just a few lines long can make a world of a difference for animals.
+Even a message that’s just a few lines long could make a world of a difference for animals.